Effects of quantum deformation on the Jaynes-Cummings and anti-Jaynes-Cummings models

 \section{Abstract}

-The theory of non-Hermitian systems and the theory of quantum deformations have attracted a great deal of attention in the last decades.
-In general, non-Hermitian Hamiltonians are constructed by a \textit{ad hoc} manner.
-Here, we study the (2+1) Dirac oscillator and show that in the context of the $\kappa$--deformed Poincar\'e-Hopf algebra its Hamiltonian is non-Hermitian but having real eigenvalues.
-The non-Hermiticity steams from the $\kappa$-deformed algebra.
-From the mapping in [Bermudez \etal, Phys.
-Rev. A \textbf{76}, 041801(R) 2007], we propose the $\kappa$-JC and $\kappa$--AJC models, which describe an interaction between a two-level system with a quantized mode of an optical cavity in the $\kappa$--deformed context.
-We find that the $\kappa$--deformation modifies the \textit{Zitterbewegung} frequencies and the collapse and revival of quantum oscillations.
-In particular, the total angular momentum in the $z$--direction is not conserved anymore, as a direct consequence of the deformation.
+The theory of non-Hermitian systems and the theory of quantum deformations have attracted a great deal of attention in the past decades.
+In general, non-Hermitian Hamiltonians are constructed by an \textit{ad hoc} manner.
+Here, we study the (2+1) Dirac oscillator and show that in the context of the $\kappa$--deformed Poincar\'e-Hopf algebra its Hamiltonian is non-Hermitian but has real eigenvalues.
+The non-Hermiticity stems from the $\kappa$-deformed algebra.
+From the mapping in Bermudez \etal, \href{https://doi.org/10.1103/PhysRevA.76.041801}{Phys.
+Rev. A \textbf{76}, 041801(R) (2007)}, we propose the $\kappa$-Jaynes-Cummings and $\kappa$-anti-Jaynes-Cummings models, which describe an interaction between a two-level system with a quantized mode of an optical cavity in the $\kappa$-deformed context.
+We find that the $\kappa$-deformation modifies the \textit{Zitterbewegung} frequencies and the collapses and revivals of quantum oscillations.
+In particular, the total angular momentum in the $z$ direction is not conserved anymore, as a direct consequence of the deformation.\\